 Each year, an increasing number of Australians discover a love for motorcycles and take to the streets.
-While we’re all for more people jumping on bikes, an increase in new bikes means there’s also a related increase in crashes.
+While we’re all for more people jumping on motorbikes, an increase in new bikes means there’s also a related increase in crashes.
 As technology accelerates, manufacturers are finding exciting new ways to make our roads safer.
 Here, we explore a number of innovations that have changed the way we look at motorcycle safety in 2018.

 In 2016, Yamaha unveiled its new Motor Innovation Centre – a facility dedicated to allowing designers and engineers to work toward creating new and exciting vehicles.
 This year, they showcased one such technology – MOTORiD.
-The result is a remarkable ‘autonomous motorcycle’ that employs artificial intelligence to create a bike unlike any other.
+The result is a remarkable ‘autonomous motorcycle’ that employs artificial intelligence to create a motorbike unlike any other.

 The MOTORiD uses AI to recognise its owner’s face and is capable of standing on its own accord and driving to its rider.
-When mounted, the bike uses a combination of haptic feedback and AI to assist the driver on the road – providing a smooth experience regardless of the rider’s skill level.
+When mounted, the motorbike uses a combination of haptic feedback and AI to assist the driver on the road – providing a smooth experience regardless of the rider’s skill level.
 At this stage, the technology is considered proof-of-concept and there are no formal plans for a wide-release production model.

 It sounds like something straight out of science fiction, but Bosch are experimenting with the feasibility of preventing road accidents with jet thrusters.
-The technology would be automatically triggered when a bike begins to skid (say, when in a steep curve on a poor surface), firing a concentrated burst of compressed gas that allows the motorcycle to regain traction.
+The technology would be automatically triggered when a motorbike begins to skid (say, when in a steep curve on a poor surface), firing a concentrated burst of compressed gas that allows the motorcycle to regain traction.

 While Bosch have demonstrated prototypes of the tech that have proven its effectiveness, they are yet to confirm whether it will be integrated in their upcoming models.